Our new baby is doing very well.

 You'll need to prove your married by having your marriage certificate apostilled in your home country.
 But, you only have 6 months from the date the certificate is apostilled to submit your application - the clock is ticking!
 And then it will need to be notarized and translated once you're in Ecuador.

 If possible, it's generally better for each person to apply for their own visa.
 Why?
 Because if something happens to the primary visa holder, then the dependent is stuck and will need to apply for their own visa to remain in Ecuador.
 Not an ideal scenario, especially so given you've just been through a stressful life event.
 No need to pile on.
+You should know that if the primary visa holder dies, you have a period of 30 days to notify the Ministry, in order to give legal continuity to your visa, you should think about what your next step will be for a next visa in case you do not have the requirements.
+If you do not notify, your visa will be canceled and you will have to leave the country within a maximum period of 30 days.

 Children